-- Patients who have tested positive for COVID-19, as well as those with pending test results, may not have a visitor at this time.
+- All patients who have tested positive for COVID-19, as well as those with pending test results, may not have a visitor at this time

-- Visitors will be allowed for all patients nearing the end of life.
+- Three visitors will be allowed for all patients nearing the end of life.

 Policy for patients in the Coletta Building and oncology and infusion patients at Mercy Hospital Oklahoma City - South (3rd floor):

-- One visitor age 16 and older will be allowed at the Coletta Building with patients needing support during a consultation for a new cancer diagnosis, first treatment or difficult conversations including transitioning to palliative care, hospice or end of life care.
+One visitor age 16 and older will be allowed to accompany patients needing support during a consultation for a new cancer diagnosis, first treatment or difficult conversations including transitioning to palliative care, hospice or end of life care.

 Mercy Clinic Visitor Restrictions